iisalaasonen/rock-paper-scissors/README.md

 # rock-paper-scissors
 Rock Paper Scissors game using Tkinter

-Basic rock-paper-scissor game to practice some GUI and Tkinter.
+Basic rock-paper-scissor game to get familiar with GUI and Tkinter.